carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-signed-char-misuse.rst

 bugprone-signed-char-misuse
 ===========================

-Finds ``signed char`` -> integer conversions which might indicate a programming error.
+Finds those ``signed char`` -> integer conversions which might indicate a programming error.
 The basic problem with the ``signed char``, that it might store the non-ASCII characters as negative values.
+This behavior can cause a misunderstanding of the written code both when an explicit and when an implicit conversion happens.
-The human programmer probably expects that after an integer conversion the converted value matches with the character code (a value from [0..255]), however, the actual value is in [-128..127] interval.
-This also applies to the plain ``char`` type on those implementations which represent ``char`` similar to ``signed char``.

-To avoid this kind of misinterpretation, the desired way of converting from a ``signed char`` to an integer value is converting to ``unsigned char`` first, which stores all the characters in the positive [0..255] interval which matches with the known character codes.
+When the code contains an explicit ``signed char`` -> integer conversion, the human programmer probably expects that the converted value matches with the character code (a value from [0..255]), however, the actual value is in [-128..127] interval.
+To avoid this kind of misinterpretation, the desired way of converting from a ``signed char`` to an integer value is converting to ``unsigned char`` first, which stores all the characters in the positive [0..255] interval which matches the known character codes.

+In case of implicit conversion, the programmer might not actually be aware that a conversion happened and char value is used as an integer.
+There are some use cases when this unawareness might lead to a functionally imperfect code.
+For example, checking the equality of a ``signed char`` and an ``unsigned char`` variable is something we should avoid in C++ code.
+During this comparison, the two variables are converted to integers which have different value ranges.
+For ``signed char``, the non-ASCII characters are stored as a value in [-128..-1] interval, while the same characters are stored in the [128..255] interval for an ``unsigned char``.

-It depends on the actual platform whether ``char`` is handled as ``signed char`` by default and so it is caught by this check or not.
+It depends on the actual platform whether plain ``char`` is handled as ``signed char`` by default and so it is caught by this check or not.
 To change the default behavior you can use ``-funsigned-char`` and ``-fsigned-char`` compilation options.

-Currently, this check is limited to assignments and variable declarations, where a ``signed char`` is assigned to an integer variable.
-There are other use cases where the same misinterpretation might lead to similar bogus behavior.
+Currently, this check is limited to assignments and variable declarations, where a ``signed char`` is assigned to an integer variable and to equality/inequality comparisons between ``signed char`` and ``unsigned char``.
+There are other use cases where the unexpected value ranges might lead to similar bogus behavior.

 See also:
 `STR34-C. Cast characters to unsigned char before converting to larger integer sizes